 Knowing what you know today, what would tell your younger self about life?Think back to when you were twenty or when you were a teenager.
 What would tell your younger self about life?

-If you could tell your younger self one thing, what would it be?
+If you could write a letter to your younger self, what would it say ?

 |HubPages Device ID||This is used to identify particular browsers or devices when the access the service, and is used for security reasons.|